PeterCamilleri/CX16/docs/virtual_machines.md

 #### Sample Design Parameters

-Now these five questions, especially the first four, are a lot to think about.
+Now these six questions, especially the first four, are a lot to think about.
 To help let's consider some sample answers to these questions and then see what the ramifications of those choices are in the sections that follow.
 In the mean time, let's see some sample choices: